LianeMakatura/ParetoGamuts/JS_Visualizer/README.md

 You can select points to examine from any 2D design or performance plot (not 3D).
 To view multiple designs simultaneously, press Control.
 To go back to single design mode, press Control.
 To download a mesh, use `d`

+## JS Visualizer: Contributors
+This code was written by Hannes Hergeth and Liane Makatura.